Guided Tour Takes Approximately 2.5 Hours

 Both Cameras and Video Cameras are Permitted

-You can have your picture taken beside a 2000-pound anchor from the 1800s, or hear local lore at Colonial Michilimackinac, an 18th-century fort and fur trading village.
+Hear local lore as you drive past Colonial Michilimackinac, an 18th-century fort and fur trading village.
 The fort was reconstructed based on historic maps and over 50 years of excavations still continuing today, and it offers visitors a unique perspective from the palisade walls.

 See the Icebreaker Mackinaw Maritime Museum, known as the "Queen of the Great Lakes," and listen to the 62-year history of the World War II vessel.
-On the ship, you can visit the mess hall, captain's quarters, bridge, engine room, and many others.
-Also, savor the delicacies available from the distinctly Mackinaw-flavored industry at a local fishhouse.
+If you come back later and explore the museum, you can visit the ship's mess hall, captain's quarters, bridge, engine room, and many other interesting features.

 This tour allows visitors to the area to see the top destinations within Mackinaw City and to learn about the rich history of the city and nearby Mackinac Island!